| Using Movies to Transform

 the result would be akin to death.
 "Happily" life refuses

 to let us to forget this fact for long.
+Crises often seem to happen to us just when

 things are going their best.
 Just when we feel we've finally